Is my drinking water safe?

 Traduscalo o hable con alguien que lo entienda bien.

-for pregnant women and young children.
-Lead in drinking water is primarily from materials and components
+and young children.
+Lead in drinking water is primarily from materials and components associated with service

-associated with service lines and home plumbing.
-Norris Water Commission is responsible for providing high
+lines and home plumbing.
+Norris Water Commission is responsible for providing high quality drinking water,

 How can I get involved?

-Water Commission, Board of Commissioners meets on the third Monday of each month at 12:00 Noon at the Norris Community Building,
+Water Commission, Board of Commissioners meets on the second Monday of each month at 5 PM at the Norris

 Is our water system meeting other rules that govern our operations?